-If the statistic is a partitioned statistic, you can select the partition to view.
+If the statistic is a partitioned statistic, you can select a particular partition to view.
 You can continue to select a partition of a partition, also known as drilling down.

 Select the Visualization Actions menu.